 People with high scores on the neuroticism scale on personality tests find themselves navigating a unique landscape when it comes to career options.
-After all, it can be super important in helping you navigate your life and career, especially figuring out how to find the perfect job.
+Therefore understanding neuroticism can be super important in helping you navigate your life and career, especially figuring out how to find the perfect job.

 Therefore, let’s review some of the best careers made for neurotic people.
 We will start by understanding neuroticism itself and then check out which potential best jobs suit this kind of personality.